PlanBase/PdfLayoutManager/README.md

 * The point (0,0) is the lower-left-hand corner of the page (in portrait orientation, in landscape it may be below the bottom of the page).
 Positive Y is up.
 Positive X is right.
 * Rectangles and Images are positioned by their lower-left corners.
+* Single Page works in relation to the lower-left corner of the *body* of the page, not of the page itself.

 #### Baseline
 * The baseline is what the characters in most scripts "sit" on.